 Google were first to support push alerts on their Chrome browser for Android and PC but their initial version did not support payloads, which meant a very convoluted process to get the actual text message of the alert to the device.
 Next to support push was Firefox, and it supported payloads, but not push without payloads, which meant a complete rewrite of my push code.
 Then Chrome added push with payload.

-Microsoft have committed to providing PWA support and push alerts by late 2018.
+Microsoft have committed to providing PWA support and push alerts by late 2018 but they weren't working in the app until February 2021.
 Apple have a prototype version of Safari with very basic PWA support (service worker and cache APIs only) due for release in spring of 2018.
 They have not yet committed to implementing push alerts.

 I was able to extend the capabilities of the app as new APIs became available, for example, I was able to add offline aurora reporting when Google implemented the background sync API into Chrome.